Darren Holden (musician)

 Darren Richard Holden (born 4 July 1972) is an Irish singer-songwriter who has performed on Broadway as part of Riverdance and Movin' Out and in the national tours for both shows.
 His debut solo album was released in Ireland in 1998.
 He later joined the Irish folk group, the High Kings, along with Finbarr Clancy and Brian Dunphy.

 Early life

-Darren Richard Holden was born on 4 July 1972 in the County Kilkenny town of Mooncoin in Ireland.
+Darren Richard Holden was born on 4 July 1972 in the village of Mooncoin in County Kilkenny.

-He toured extensively in support of the Dublin group Boyzone from 1995 to 1997.
-His debut solo album, Suddenly, was released in Ireland at the end of 1998.
+At the age of 16, Holden joined a band called Wanted, which toured in Ireland, the UK, and the US and performed both original songs and covers in the country rock genre.

 Career

+1994-1998: Suddenly

+In his early career, Holden supported artists such as Boyzone, the Backstreet Boys, East 17, Belinda Carlisle, Bonnie Tyler and Paul Young on major tours.
+Holden's debut single, "After Tonight", released in 1994.

+His debut solo album, Suddenly, was released at the end of 1998 and was produced by Ray Hedges.
+It spawned two charting singles in Ireland: covers of "Don't Give Up On Us" (#23) and "More Than I Can Say" (#20); as well the songs "After Tonight" and "Suddenly" reached the finals to represent Ireland in the Eurovision Song Contest in 1994 and 1997 respectively.
+The album also features the song "Right to the Very End" which had originally been recorded with the band Wanted but not released.